Last revised:

 • Stress, depression, and anxiety

-When it comes to ED and fertility, the relationship is typically more indirect.
-ED can affect the chances of conception by inhibiting a person’s ability to maintain an erection, have sex, and have an orgasm — all required for natural pregnancy.
+If you can’t get hard, does that mean you’re infertile?
+No. But some of the underlying causes of ED — such as obesity, low testosterone, sleep disorders, and stress — are also associated with infertility.
+ED may affect the chances of conception by inhibiting a person’s ability to maintain an erection, have sex, and have an orgasm, all required for natural pregnancy.

 The best way to understand your fertility is a semen analysis